idxbroker/wordpress-plugin/README.md

 ## Changelog ##

+### 2.6.4 ###
+* Fix: Resolves issue with IDX Broker API that prevented supplemental listings from importing when using IMPress Listings.

 ### 2.6.3 ###
 * New: reCAPTCHA v3 support added to the IMPress Lead Signup widget.
 * Fix: Add IDX Shortcode button blocks other buttons when using the classic editor.
 * Fix: Resolves omnibar issues that could prevent the default property type from saving.
 * Fix: Resolves issue where addresses used for omnibar searches would not save correctly.
-* Fix: Sold supplemental listings being included with active results for IMPress Carousel and Showcase widgets
+* Fix: Sold supplemental listings being included with active results for IMPress Carousel and Showcase widgets.

 ### 2.6.2 ###
 * Fix: Resolves potential security issues in settings forms and adds additional capability checks.